faisalmemon/ios-crash-dump-analysis-book/source/MigrationNotes.md

 ### `icdab_sema`

 No changes needed.
 But this app comes in two flavours, iOS and macOS so needs to be tested on Apple Silicon.

+### `icdab_thread` Needs work

+This has x86 specific thread state.
+Needs migration.
+The API that was missing for setting thread state is now available.
+Needs to be tested on Apple silicon.

 ## New Code